apibtc/bitcoin/README.md

-you can post using: axios, ajax, request, request-promise, fetch, ....post to url:
+you can post with: axios, ajax, request, request-promise, fetch, ....post to url:

 EXAMPLE POST WITH AXIOS: